schooltool-project/schooltool-book/source/fedora.rst

     chkconfig --add schooltoold
     chkconfig schooltoold on

 The Fedora packages are maintained by Abhishek Singh, aks (at) fedoraproject.org.
+The packaging sources (spec files and patches) are available from `this git repository <http://gitorious.org/schooltool-rpm/schooltool-rpm/>`_.

 Continue setup at :ref:`setup-initial`